InnuendoPi/MQTTDevice4/docs/index.md

     The event manager handles events and misconduct.
 Handling of malfunctions (event handling) is deactivated in the standard setting!

-    What should the MQTT device do, if
+    Events are
     * communication with the MQTT server is interrupted
-    * Suddenly no temperature data is supplied in the sensor
+    * Suddenly no temperature data is supplied from sensor

-    Without event handling, the Wemos doesn't do anything automatically.
-The state remains unchanged.
+    Without event handling, the MQTTDevice doesn't do anything automatically.
+All actor states remain unchanged.

-    There are 4 basic types of events that can be handled automatically: for actors and for the induction hob in the event of sensor errors, as well as for actors and the induction hob in the case of MQTT connection errors.
-Delays for event handling are configured for these 4 types.
-The state remains unchanged during the delay.
-After the delay, the MQTT device can change the status of the actors and induction hob.
+    The first thing that will takes place in a misconduct is a delay.
+Default delay is 120 seconds.
+Delays are configured for MQTT errors, sensor errors and actors.
+All actor states remain unchanged during the delay.
+While WLAN or MQTT communication is interrupted the MQTTDevice tries every 20 seconds to reconnect, regardless of any event handling setting.
+A successful reconnect will stop a started event delay.
-    The delays are configured under Settings -> EventManager:
+    The delays are configured in misc settings in tab EventManager:

+    1. Delay in MQTT errors
-    1. Delay for actors before a sensor triggers an event.
+    2. Delay for the induction hob before a failed sensor triggers an event
-    2. Delay for the induction hob before a sensor triggers an event.
+    3. Delay for actors before a failed sensor triggers an event
-    3. Delay in MQTT errors.

-    The standard delay for these 3 events is 120 seconds.
+    Standard delay is 120 seconds.
+After the delay, the MQTTdevice can change the status of the actors and induction hob.
+While actors like heating or cooling element, pumps or agitator can be switched off the induction hob can be set to a (lower) powerlevel, e.g. to 25% power to hold mash temperture while temperature sensor is in error state.

-    MQTT event handling can generally be activated or deactivated for all actors and induction cooktops.
-If MQTT event handling are activated, event handling must also be activated in the actor settings and for the induction hob.
+    MQTT event handling can generally be activated or deactivated.
+If MQTT event handling is activated, event handling must also be activated in each sensor and actor settings and for the induction hob.
 Each device can be configured individually.

     Every sensor also has an event handling property.
-If event handling is activated for a sensor, this sensor can trigger event handling in the event of a sensor fault.
-A sensor that is deactivated for event handling cannot trigger event handling accordingly.
+If event handling is activated for a sensor, this sensor can start event handling when sensor connection is lost or sensor state changes into error.
+A sensor that is deactivated for event handling can not start event handling.

+    An event handling example:

+    * Misc settings in tab EventManager: Event handling enabled with default delay 120sec

+    * Event handling temperature sensor in mash tune is enabled

+    * Induction hob event handling is enabled and event powerlevel is set to 25%

+    * Agitator actor event handling is disabled

+    This easy example prevents the mash kettle from uncontrolled heating, when MQTT connection drops or DS18B20 sensor suddenly reports device unplugged.

 ---